budimanjojo/dotfiles-installer/README.md

 **Tmux**
 This script will add a Tmux config for you.
 The main feature of our Tmux config is the unified colorscheme with our Zsh and Vim.
 Also, our preferred prefix key is `Alt+a` instead of the default `Ctrl+b` (Of cource you can change it, read more in [Customization](#customization))

-**Colorscheme**
-For Gnome Terminal setup, we use [Base16-gnome-terminal](https://github.com/chriskempson/base16-gnome-terminal) to set it up.
 ## Dependencies
 You need to have these packages installed in your system if you want to set up:
 **For Zsh:**